-This is indeed a rhetoric that is representative of the technical and specialized evolution of the art of public speech, in its pedagogical strength, for the second and third centuries A.D.
-The publication of the English translation of both Anonymous Seguerianus and Apsines is extremely useful to those interested in the major changes undergone by the Hellenistic rhetoric during the flourishing times of the Second Sophistic.
-It situates these changes with a lot more precision and detail than previously known.
-And while the Spengel-Hammer editions (in the "Rhetores Graeci" series) of these treatises were usually available, it is no small achievement to provide a modern edition, collated from many more copies and thus a lot more precise in its readings.
-For the translation into decent English we cannot sufficiently express our gratitude.

-With the handbook inherited from "Anonymous Seguerianus1 we finally have a text that can be used for ongoing analyses and research, yet, at the same time, we also have a text exploitable for citation in virtually any course of instruction on rhetoric and writing norms.
-And if we turn to Apsines, our gains in understanding the third century rhetoric and eloquence are even more obvious.
+This is indeed a rhetoric that is representative for the technical and specialized evolution of the art of public speech, in its pedagogical strength, for the second and third centuries A.D.
+The publication of the English translation of both Anonymous Seguerianus and Apsines is extremely useful to those interested in the major changes underwent by the Hellenistic rhetoric during the flourishing times of the Second Sophistic.
+It situates these changes with a lot more precision and detail then previously known.
+And while the Spengel-Hammer editions (in the "Rhetores Graeci" series) of these treatises were usually available, it is no small achievement to provide a modern edition, collated from many more copies and thus a lot more precise in its readings, while for the translation in decent English we cannot sufficiently express our gratitude.
+With the handbook inherited from "Anonymous Seguerianus" we finally have a text that can be used for ongoing analyses and research, yet, in the same time, we also have a text exploitable for citation in any virtual course of instruction on rhetoric and writing norms.
+And if we turn to Apsines, our gains in understanding the third century rhetoric and eloquence are obvious.